Roussshan/1st-one/README.md

 # 1st-one
-This is my first git repsitory
+This is my first git repsitory.
+Author - Roushan kumar